kutaslab/fitgrid-dev/joss/paper.md

 `__call__`, `__dir__` in the `FitGrid` class.

-As a result, the cognitive load on the researcher is lightened since the familiar interface of a fit object (used to examine model fit characteristics) and of a 2D NumPy array (used to index on the space and time dimensions) are combined in a single entity.
+As a result, the cognitive load on the researcher is lightened since the familiar interfaces of a fit object (used to examine model fit characteristics) and of a 2D NumPy array (used to index on the space and time dimensions) are combined in a single entity.